American School Foundation of Monterrey: Model UN Program

 ASFM houses one of the largest international Model UN conference in Mexico: IMMUNS (International Monterrey Model United Nations Simulation).
 IMMUNS was established as a brand in 2003 when the high school and middle school Model UN conferences fused into one large event.
 Traditionally, IMMUNS is held in mid-February, and involves around 500 local and international students.
 Previous keynote speakers include Jane Goodall (2003), Pedro Ferriz de Con (2013), Fernando Elizondo Barragán (2017), and Yeonmi Park (2017).
 The MUN program is divided into different classes for each grade level (starting in the 9th grade)- MUN 9, MUN 10, MUN 11, and MUN Secretariat 10-12.
 Additionally, its MUN 10 class hosts a yearly musical talent show called VOICES, where students pick songs based around a rotating theme.
 The 2018–2019 class was the first to ever run 2 VOICES in the same school-year.

 Traditions and athletics

 The school's mascot is the American bald eagle and the colors are red and white.
 ASFM participates in yearly sports tournaments sponsored by the Association of American Schools in Mexico (ASOMEX).
 It competes in soccer, basketball, track and field and in several other sports.
-The school has a healthy rivalry with other bilingual schools in the city, the Colegio Inglés and AIM, stemming from the continuous success of both schools in soccer tournaments held by ASOMEX.
-ASFM is deeply committed to ASOMEX and during the tournaments held in Monterrey the entire school comes out in support of its teams.
+The school has a rivalry with other bilingual schools in the city, the Colegio Inglés and AIM.